 Enter a password.

-Check id_rsa.pub content of local machine (note that this shall be executed on local machine rather than remote master node).
+Check id_rsa.pub content of local machine (note that this must be executed on local machine rather than remote master node).

 Write id_rsa.pub content of local machine in ~/.ssh/authorized_keys on local master node (to execute on far-end master node).